minhtrietcancode/abc-challenge-2026-location-classification/model/approach_5/pipeline.md

 - Proven effective in indoor localization

 **Training:**
-- Input: Feature matrix (128 features)
+- Input: Feature matrix (128 features) (Try later, we will start with 125 features above first)
 - Output: Room location labels
 - Use augmented training data from Step 5